sh4dow18/SIoTs/README.md

 ![ADMINDESKTOP](files/readme/07_admin_desktop.png)

 Afterwards, the smartphone automatically connects to the server hosted on another network as the administrator user (Red Square).
-Then you go to the "Publish" section to enter your message.
+Then, you go to the "Publish" section to enter your message.
 The message is divided into 2 parts: The topic and the sub-message (payload).
 The topic goes in the first box with a "/" in front of it always and the payload in the second box (Green Square).
 Then, you have to press the "Publish" button to send the message to